 NIST is legally obligated to provide protection of confidential or proprietary information obtained or created during the performance of laboratory measurement service activities.
-All staff of the RPD shall ensure the confidentiality of the results of calibrations and measurement tests.
+All RPD staff shall ensure the confidentiality of the results of calibrations and measurement tests.
 The Guide RPD-G-05 addresses confidentiality.
 Results will be dispensed to only those persons who are duly authorized by the customer to receive them.

 Official results may be signed electronically and transmitted to the customer.
-The policies that protect the confidentiality and safe handling of the data also applies to the transmission of the report in PDF format.
+The policies that protect the confidentiality and safe handling of the data also apply to the transmission of the report in PDF format.
 Some technical procedures include the transmission of copies of signed reports for record retention purposes to Calibration Services and to the NIST technical contact.
-Electronic copies may be provided to customers, upon request, or as deemed necessary by the author.
+Electronic copies of reports may be provided to customers upon request or as deemed necessary by the author.

-Electronic files containing information pertaining to a customer calibration (communications, experimental design, results, etc.) are stored such that access to these files is restricted to only the relevant RPD staff.
-The confidentiality of stored files on personal computers maintained by RPD staff or servers dedicated to RPD staff is assured through RPD adherence to the NIST information technology security policies.
+Electronic files containing information pertaining to a customer calibration (communications, experimental design, results, etc.) are stored so that access is restricted to only the relevant RPD staff.
+The confidentiality of stored files on personal computers maintained by RPD staff or servers dedicated to RPD staff is assured through RPD's adherence to the NIST information technology security policies.